Theology (THEO)

 Examines the relationship between the ministry of the church and the complicated realities of race and culture in the modern world.
 The course will trace the development and varying interpretations of racial and cultural identity through theological and non-theological materials as well as cultivate a theological framework to negotiate these realities in the church and the world.

-THEO 6511 Gender and Christianity (3 Credits)
+THEO 6511 Theology of Gender and Sexuality (4 Credits)

-THEO 6540 Preaching II: Prophetic Proclamation (3 Credits)
+THEO 6540 Bible for Preaching (2 Credits)

 THEO 6610 Encounter of Christian Faith with Other Faiths (3 Credits)